Chun5/works/index.rst

 |
 TW Process
 ----------
-- a.
-Demand analysis: user task analysis
+  1. Demand analysis: user task analysis
+>
-- b.
-Information architecture design: storytelling mode, progressive presentation, easily-searchable content
+  2. Information architecture design: storytelling mode, progressive presentation, easily-searchable content
+>
-- c.
-Technical writing
+  3. Technical writing
 - d.
-Quality control
-Publishment > delivering > Maintenance
+Quality control: review, test, and verify the document
+- e.
+Publishment: in PDF, web page, etc.
+- f. delivering: print in the box, article on the website and app, embedded assistance in a software.
+Maintenance: to address the market demand, as well as the product and technology upgrade